igeorge0902/Gateway/iOS/README.md

 - Take care of the App Transport Security Exceptions: it needs to be set accordingly to run on https
 ----
 - If you use self-signed certs with the server, you must install your custom cerificate authority file onto your server and device/simulator  (You must use certificate authority format - I use it with Apache http server with mod_jk AJP connector on GlassFish or TomCat).
-- strictly follow the instructions at https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/ and go with Tip # 5: Consider Creating Your Own Certificate Authority (CA).
+- strictly follow the instructions at [Using Self Signed SSL Certificates with iOS](https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/) and go with Tip # 5: Consider Creating Your Own Certificate Authority (CA).
 You will have two choices, however: either you import the CA on the server, or install it on the device.

 Update your hostnames in CustomURLSessionDelegate.swift file!
 ----